 Before you share cheese with your dog, there are a few things to look at.
 This will help prevent digestive upset or worse …

-1. Salt Content
+1. Watch The Salt Content

 Hard aged cheeses are especially salty.
 This is because salt helps draw out the moisture and age the cheese.
 Other cheeses with lots of salt include …